 Great Movies about Portugal

-Packing to get ready to visit Portugal, then take a moment to watch these Portuguese movies based upon the culture or history or even filmed in this beautiful country.
+Packing to get ready to visit and cycle in Portugal, then take a moment to watch these Portuguese movies based upon the culture or history or even filmed in this beautiful country.

 A good and thrilling one to start is the 2014 movie (based on the book of the same name), Night Train to Lisbon.
 Taking place in Lisbon, a teacher saves a woman from suicide and this incident changes his life dramatically.
 Starring Jeremy Irons and Lena Olin, it has many scenes of the city and touches the theme of the Salazar regime.